 Latest News Feed

-North America added nine rigs week on week, according to Baker Hughes' latest North America rotary rig count.
+North America added eight rigs week on week, according to Baker Hughes' latest North America rotary rig count.

 #1 API 1169 Exam Preparation of 2017